sdhutchins/phd-research-template/README.md

 - `iteration_log.csv`: What changed, when, and why (structured like a changelog).
 - `risks_and_mitigation.md`: Known risks (e.g., missing data, tool limitations) and your mitigation strategy.
 - `next_steps.md`: Running list of tasks and priorities.
+- `anticipated_qe_questions.md`: Questions you expect to face in your qualifying exam or thesis defense, with answers.

 ### collaboration